Why WeChat is the must have media for your China marketing.

 WeChat has been central for Chinese companies as part of a social media digital marketing strategy, to share information and boost their brands, and so foreign marketers can benefit from this fast move into conversational commerce in China, that is, e-commerce via chat/messaging, in addition to the social media-style posting capabilities, mini-Web browser and mini-programs allowing companies to provide a complete e-commerce offering entirely within the WeChat app.

 There are three kinds of Official Accounts: service accounts, subscription accounts, and enterprise accounts.
 Once an individual or a company opens a certain type of account, it cannot be changed.
-Official Accounts of businesses and other organizations can then apply to be verified, which costs 300 RMB (about USD $45).
-Other Official Accounts act as an online service platform for convenient visa renewalor credit card services and hospital or doctor office pre-registration, etc.
+Official Accounts of businesses and other organizations can then apply to be verified on WeChat, which costs 300 RMB (about USD $45).
+Other Official Accounts act as an online service platform for convenient visa renewal or credit card services and hospital or doctor office pre-registration, etc.

 A WeChat subscription account is the basic type of business or individual account, allowing push content and notification updates for subscribed followers displayed in the subscription area of a user’s WeChat messages.
 These accounts do not support WeChat payment service.